drewm27/speakerrankings/portable/best-wifi.md

 share-description: "Expert rankings of 368 Bluetooth speakers with wifi.
 Detailed specs, sound samples & EQ settings.
 Budget to premium picks from $250."
 ---

 **Looking for the best Bluetooth speaker with wifi?** We've ranked 368 portable speakers by audio performance, from budget $50 models to audiophile-grade options.
-All recommendations prioritize neutral frequency response, accurate tonal balance, and deep bass extension, verified by [expert reviewers like Oluv and Alan Ross](/portable/best-from-reviewers/). **Last updated: May 11, 2026.**
+All recommendations prioritize neutral frequency response, accurate tonal balance, and deep bass extension, verified by [expert reviewers like Oluv and Alan Ross](/portable/best-from-reviewers/). **Last updated: June 02, 2026.**

 Unlike sponsored review sites, we provide complete transparency: honest pros and cons, detailed specs, sound samples, comparison videos, and links to measurements.
 Every ranking is backed by data from trusted, unbiased audio experts.